 Plan.
 Any hospital expense, medical expense, or hospital and/or medical expense policy or certificate, health care service contractor or health maintenance organization subscriber contract, any plan provided by a multiple employer welfare arrangement or by another benefit arrangement defined in the federal Employee Retirement Income Security Act of 1974 (ERISA), as amended.

 Post-Stabilization Care.
 The Services you receive after your treating physician determines that your Emergency Medical Condition is clinically stable.

 Premium.
-Monthly membership charges paid by or on behalf of each Member.
-Premium is in addition to any Cost Shares.
+Monthly membership charges paid by Group.